d6niel/translator-bot-python/README.md

 # translator-python
-Translator Discord Bot made in Python.
+Simple Discord Translator Bot made in Python.
 ## Features
 - Automatic translation from and to a specific channel
 - Classic translation with automatic language detection